 U.S. judge says SEC lawsuit against Bank of America should proceed

-March 31 (Reuters) - A federal judge on Monday recommended rejecting Bank of America Corp's bid to dismiss a U.S. Securities and Exchange Commission lawsuit over $855 million of mortgage securities that soured during the global financial crisis.
+(Reuters) - A federal judge on Monday recommended letting the U.S. Securities and Exchange Commission pursue a lawsuit against Bank of America Corp over $855 million of mortgage securities that soured during the global financial crisis.

-U.S. Magistrate Judge David Cayer in Charlotte, North Carolina, made the recommendation four days after urging the dismissal of a separate, related U.S. Department of Justice lawsuit that alleged violations of a different law.
+U.S. Magistrate Judge David Cayer in Charlotte, North Carolina, where the bank is based, made the recommendation four days after urging dismissal of a related Department of Justice civil lawsuit, which alleged violations of a different law.

-That ruling had been seen as a possible setback for government efforts to fight fraud in the sale of mortgage securities.
+That ruling had been seen as a possible setback for government efforts to fight fraud by Wall Street in the sale of mortgage securities.